martijnmeeldijk/afstudeerproject/docs/Scope_And_Vision.md

-OE-1: The te DOM shall operate correctly with the following web browsers: Windows Internet Explorer versions 7, 8, and 9; Firefox versions 12 through 26; Google Chrome (all versions); and Apple Safari versions 4.0 through 8.0.
+OE-1: The te DOM (Dicht-O-Meter) shall operate correctly with the following web browsers: Windows Internet Explorer versions 7, 8, and 9; Firefox versions 12 through 26; Google Chrome (all versions); and Apple Safari versions 4.0 through 8.0.

-OE-2: The te DOM shall operate on an NVIDIA Jetson which runs the AI and flash local webserver for the interface
+OE-2: The te DOM shall operate on an NVIDIA Jetson which runs the AI and a local webserver for the interface

 OE-3: The te DOM will ony be used locally and no connection is possible outside the local network.